 - Process takes 3-4 hours

-- California, Colorado, Florida, Georgia, Idaho, Illinois, Kansas, Maine, Maryland, Minnesota, Missouri, Nevada, Oregon, Vermont and Wyoming (16) have already legalized Alkaline Hydrolysis.
+- California, Colorado, Florida, Georgia, Idaho, Illinois, Kansas, Maine, Maryland, Minnesota, Missouri, Nevada, Oregon, Vermont, and Wyoming (15 states) have already legalized Alkaline Hydrolysis.

 How does this benefit the funeral and cemetery profession?

 - No change in funeral service

 - Wave of the future

 The FCA was instrumental in getting the Federal Trade Commission to adopt a set of standards for funeral home pricing called The Funeral Rule (1984).
 PMA's biennial Funeral Price Survey was a key component of this successful effort.
 The Funeral Rule standards were revolutionary in enabling consumers to get accurate price information from funeral homes.
 PMA and the FCA are now working to update the Funeral Rule to the 21st Century, by requiring funeral homes to post their pricing on their websites.